 During 2000 Roger moved into commerce with Aim listed FFastFill plc and has since continued to apply his commercial and financial skills to private and public businesses in the role of Finance Director.
 Roger retains non-executive Director positions within the software development and pubs sectors.
 He is a member of the Institute of Chartered Accountants in England & Wales.

 Philip Sellwood has been the Chief Executive of the Energy Saving Trust since 2003, leading the organisation to deliver on its mission to help everyone save energy every day.
 Philip has substantial experience in both the public and private sector, and is an active member of a number of influential Boards.
-He is Vice Chair of the Low Carbon Vehicle Partnership Board, a Non-Executive Director of REAL (Renewable Energy Assurance Limited) Board and a Non-Executive Director at the Local Government Improvement and Innovation Board.
-In addition, Philip is an Advisory member of UKERC (UK Energy Research Centre) and NHBC (National House Building Council).
+He is Vice Chair of the Low Carbon Vehicle Partnership and a Non-Executive Director of Tevva Motors, REAL (Renewable Energy Assurance Limited) and the Local Government Association.
+In addition, Philip is an Advisory member of UKERC (UK Energy Research Council) and NHBC (National House Building Council).
 Philip is also a Founder Trustee of the Ellen MacArthur Foundation, which aims to build a positive circular economy.